smart-host/slack-merge-queue/README.md

 handles a merge queue with github actions and slack.

-> NOTE: smarthost has taken stewardship of the repository and transferred from `lwhiteley/slack-merge-queue`
+> NOTE: smarthost has taken stewardship of the repository and transferred from `lwhiteley/slack-merge-queue`.
-> The last version under the previous owner is `lwhiteley/slack-merge-queue@v3`
+> The last version under the previous owner's account is `lwhiteley/slack-merge-queue@v3`.

 ## Setup